Summary

 Real silver is:

-- Slightly dull in shine, not mirror-like
+- Slightly dull, not mirror-like

 - Cool to the touch